databrickslabs/automl-toolkit/README.md

 (i.e. defining a MainConfig case class object, which can then be used through the public setter .setMainConfig(myMainConfig: MainConfig) )
 ```
+> For MLFlow config, ensure to check the model save directory carefully.
+The example above will write to the dbfs root location.
+>> It is advised to ***specify a blob storage path directly***.

 If at any time the current configuration is needed to be exposed, each setter, as well as the overall main Config and
 the individual module configs can be acquired by using the appropriate getter.
 For example: